 Investment fees can dig deep into your profits.
 Focus on keeping expenses super low.
-The best way to do that: invest in index mutual funds.

-Fortunately, there’s no need to worry if you use a simple system called dollar cost averaging: Make your investments in fixed amounts, for example, $100 every month.
+Fortunately, there’s no need to worry about timing the stock market if you use a simple system called dollar-cost averaging.
+That entails making your investments in fixed amounts and at fixed intervals — for example, $100 every month.

-7. Get the lowdown on target date funds
+7. Consider target date funds

-Are you confident that your 401(k) will produce the money you need when retirement comes?
+Are you confident your 401(k) will produce the money you need when retirement comes?
 Share your thoughts below or on our Facebook page.

 Ari Cetron contributed to this post.